josefhammer/akclient/README.md

 Ideal for writing complex test scripts in Groovy to automate the testing of devices.
 Groovy is a very powerful scripting language, and allows a syntax familiar to all the C++ developers in the automotive industry.

+## Getting Started

+[Apache Groovy](http://groovy-lang.org) must be installed to run the program, which in turn requires a [Java JDK or JRE](https://java.com), ideally version 7 or higher.

+To keep things simple, the entire program consists of a single file only, **`akclient.groovy`**.
+Depending on your system you may be able to start the script directly or by calling `groovy akclient.groovy`.

+The files in the `/examples` folder are a good option to get familiar with the syntax.

+## Usage

+    akclient [options] [scriptfile(s)]
+     -h,--help           Show usage information
+     -i,--interactive    Interactive mode
+     -p,--port <arg>     AK server port
+     -s,--server <arg>   AK server host

 The default connection is accessible via the `ak` variable.
 AK commands can be issued using either their "raw" form in a separate line (e.g. `AKEN K0`) or inline as methods of an AKConnection object (e.g. `ak.AKEN()`).
 Raw AK commands always use the default connection; the result can be retrieved with `ak()`.

 Scripted and interactive use can be combined in any order.
 For example, a user can run a script to prepare the correct state of the device, continue interactively using the open connection, followed by a scripted shutdown of the device.

 If several files are given as input, they will be executed sequentially.
 Input can also be read from a pipe using shell redirection.
 Use `exit` or `continue` to leave the interactive mode.

-__Usage__

-    akclient [options] [scriptfile(s)]
-     -h,--help           Show usage information
-     -i,--interactive    Interactive mode
-     -p,--port <arg>     AK server port
-     -s,--server <arg>   AK server host
+See `/examples` for a few script files to learn more about the various features.

+## License

+This project is licensed under the [MIT License](LICENSE).